-Should conditions develop during the day that would dictate that classes be dismissed early, the announcement of such dismissal will be circulated by a member of the faculty or administrative staff, via e-mail, Triton Alert (if subscriber) and voice mail message.
-Students will not be authorized to circulate such information.
+Should conditions develop during the day that would dictate that classes be dismissed early, the announcement of such dismissal will be circulated to the buildings by a member of the faculty or administrative staff.
+Students will not be used to circulate such information.
+The decision will be made by the President or by his designee.